Mesta

 The Mesta (Honrado Concejo de la Mesta) was a powerful association protecting livestock owners and their animals in the Crown of Castile that was incorporated in the 13th century and was dissolved in 1836.
 Although best known for its organisation of the annual migration of transhumant sheep, particularly those of the Merino breed, the flocks and herds of all species of livestock in Castile and their owners were under the oversight of the Mesta, including both the transhumant and the sedentary ones.
 The transhumant sheep were generally owned in Old Castile and León, where they had their summer pastures, and they migrated to and from winter pastures of Extremadura and Andalusia according to the season.

 The royal protection for the Mesta's flocks and herds was signified by the term Cabaña Real (Cabaña Real de Ganados that applied to these protected animals.
 The kings of Castile conceded many other privileges to the Mesta.
-The cañadas (traditional rights-of-way for sheep or sheep-walks) are legally protected in perpetuity from being built on, cultivated or blocked.
+The cañadas (traditional rights-of-way for sheep or sheep-walks) were legally protected in perpetuity from being built on, cultivated or blocked, and they still are protected public domain in our days.
 The most important cañadas were called cañadas reales, because they were established by royal decrees.

 The origin of the Mesta is related to the growth of transhumance after the Castilian conquest of the Taifa of Toledo.
 Three groups were granted royal charters including the rights to winter pasturage in the Tagus valley.
 The first were monasteries that owned summer pastures in the Sierra de Guadarrama, followed by the religious military orders which had acquired lands after the conquest of Toledo, in the area renamed New Castile.
 Later, the urban elites of Old Castile and León, who used urban grazing in the city's término (término, including its pasturage on nearby sierras, were granted similar rights.
 None of these groups, nor the few lay members of the nobility that also received such grants, could base their wealth on crop-growing in the dry and underpopulated lands of New Castile, so relied on raising livestock.